 Seizure: Nerve cells (aka neurons) produce electrical impulses to communicate with each other and with other parts of the body.
 This communication facilitates a person’s awareness, thought, sensations and actions and maintains our internal body functions.
 A seizure is a temporary disturbance in brain function caused by abnormal and excessive electrical impulses by a group of nerve cells.
 This disturbance in nerve cell activity can produce various symptoms, depending on which part and how much of the brain is affected.
 Seizures usually last from a few seconds to a few minutes and may produce changes in awareness or sensation, involuntary movements, or other behavioral changes.
 Seizures are classified as either focal or generalized; however, there are many types of seizures within these two categories.

 Sodium Oxybate: Sodium oxybate is another term for the drug GHB (Gamma Hydroxybutyrate).
 It is used to prevent attacks of cataplexy (sudden, brief episodes of muscle weakness) in patients with narcolepsy.
 The use of sodium oxybate is highly controlled and it should only be used under medical supervision.
-There is a current clinical study, run by Dr. Kathryn Swoboda from the University of Utah, which is investigating the ability of sodium oxybate to decrease AHC episodes and improve the quality of life for individuals with AHC.
+There was a clinical study, run by Dr. Kathryn Swoboda from the University of Utah, which is investigating the ability of sodium oxybate to decrease AHC episodes and improve the quality of life for individuals with AHC.

 Strabismus: Strabismus describes a misalignment of the eyes, where both eyes do not look at the same place at the same time.
 The eyes may turn inward (referred to as esotropia), outward (referred to as exotropia), upward (hypertropia) or downward (hypotropia).
 Strabismus may be caused by problems of the actual eye muscles, dysfunction of the nerves that send information to the eye muscles or impairment of the brain area that controls eye movements.
 Misalignment may be constant or intermittent, it may be unilateral (one eye) or bilateral (both eyes) and it may alternate from eye to eye (alternating).